 When the driving force of our actions is wholesome, our actions will tend automatically to contribute to others’ well-being.
 In the epigraph to this article, The Dalai Lama is implying that when we understand what drives us at a deeper level, we will naturally make choices that will lead to our own well-being.
 When we make choices that lead to our own well-being, we will naturally make choices that will lead to the well-being of others.
 We cannot make choices toward our own well-being if we are hiding out behind fuzzy motivation.
 For instance, if we are not congruent with our need to be of service in order to feel okay about ourselves, we will be hiding from the fact that we are using our service to others to fulfill an ego need.
 This ego need’s driving force is, at best, unknown to us, and at worst, known to us, but veiled in denial.
 We are vulnerable to making ethical choices in external engagement that are not in others’ or our own—best interest if we do not take the time to understand our motivations.

 For example, if we are authentic in our examination of our motivation to be of service, we will naturally engage with others in ways that are not driven by our unexamined need to be of service.
 For instance, we will not be tempted to recommend procedures that make us feel better (i.e., recommend a procedure so we can be of service, and not because the client necessarily needs the service).
 This would have deep implications if we did not understand why the recommendation made us feel better, and how the recommendation may not be what the client or patient needs.

 There are many translations and explications of the Eight-fold path that could be consulted here.
 I must thank Thomas Kiernan (www.thebigview.com, accessed 2007) for his clear and thoughtful elucidation of each of the steps.
 I have drawn from these explications below.
-The Eightfold Path that consists of the following steps.
+The Eightfold Path consists of the following steps:

 1. Right View